Leonie Maier

-Leonie Rebekka Maier ([ˈleːoni ˈmaɪɐ, leoˈniː -]; born 29 September 1992) is a German footballer.
-She currently plays as a defender for Everton and previously for the German national team.
+Leonie Rebekka Maier ([ˈleːoni ˈmaɪɐ, leoˈniː -]; born 29 September 1992) is a German former footballer who played as a defender.
+She previously played for the Germany national team.

 Club career

 VfL Sindelfingen, 2008–2010

 Maier started her professional career with VfL Sindelfingen in the second tier of the Frauen-Bundesliga.
 She spent two seasons at Sindelfingen.
 During her second season with Sindelfingen she scored 9 goals in 31 appearances with the club.

 SC 07 Bad Neuenahr, 2010–2013

 Maier then moved to SC 07 Bad Neuenahr, who played in the top tier of the Frauen-Bundesliga.
 She stayed with the club for three seasons, playing 65 regular season games and scoring two goals.
 Following the death of the club president, SC 07 Bad Neueahr filed for insolvency, forcing Maier to move.

 Bayern Munich, 2013–2019

 Maier signed for FC Bayern Munich.
-Since joining the club she has won the Frauen-Bundesliga twice, in 2014–2015 and 2015–2016.
-As of the end of the 2018–2019 season she has appeared in 92 first team regular season appearances, scoring four times.
+Since joining the club she has won the Frauen-Bundesliga twice, in 2014–15 and 2015–16.
+As of the end of the 2018–19 season she has appeared in 92 first team regular season appearances, scoring four times.